probcomp/cgpm/README.md

 Implementation of [crossat](http://probcomp.csail.mit.edu/crosscat/) from the lens of generative population models (GPMs).
-The goal is to express the hierarchial generative process that defines crosscat as a composition of modules that ascribe to GPM interface.
+The goal is to express the hierarchial generative process that defines crosscat as a composition of modules that follow the GPM interface.

 ## Research Goals